awsdocs/aws-doc-sdk-examples/rustv1/examples/autoscalingplans/README.md

 ## Purpose

-These examples demonstrate how to perform several Auto Scaling group operations using the developer preview version of the AWS SDK for Rust.
+These examples demonstrate how to perform several Auto Scaling group operations using the AWS SDK for Rust.

 Use scaling plans to set up scaling policies across a collection of supported resources from services including Aurora, DynamoDB, EC2 Spot, and ECS.